Companies today can spend over $44,000 a year just trying to manage their digital assets.

 What is Adobe Experience Manager?

-Adobe Experience Manager (AEM) is an enterprise solution designed to offer the combined power of a digital asset management system and a content management system.
+Adobe Experience Manager is a powerful program designed to combine the utility of a digital asset management system and a content management system.
 Offering automation, smart tools, electronic forms, developer tools, and cloud hosting, AEM is ideal for enterprise-level companies that deliver content across multiple digital channels.

-With Adobe Experience Manager, you can create and re-use digital assets across different channels and devices.
-This will not only help your teams streamline content creation.
-Since these assets — called “Experience fragments” — can be used with AEM’s data integrations, communications management, and advanced targeting and customization features, you’ll be able to deliver tailored experiences to your visitors wherever they are on your site.
+With AEM, you can create and reuse digital assets across various channels and devices, helping your teams streamline content creation.
+Since these assets — called “Experience Fragments” — can be used with AEM’s data integrations, communications management, and advanced targeting/customization features, you’ll be able to deliver tailored experiences to your visitors wherever they find you online.

 You can also automate tagging, workflows, and content distribution to boost collaboration and productivity across the enterprise.
-AEM allows you to assign roles, tasks, deadlines, and specific assets to users and to add keywords, tags, comments, and metadata to every asset so they’re easy to find through search.
+AEM allows you to assign roles, tasks, deadlines, and specific assets to users.
+It can also add keywords, tags, comments, and metadata to every asset so they’re easy to find through search.

 Finally, since Adobe’s modular architecture can auto-scale within seconds, you can focus on content creation instead of planning for product updates or worrying about downtime.

-AEM also has some user experience problems.
-Its interface is complicated so the learning curve can be steep for non-technical users.
-The installation and set-up process is so complex that it requires a third-party implementation partner, which can be expensive.
-Integrations with other Adobe solutions and third-party services can also be pricey and buggy and require more technical intervention.
+AEM also has well-known user experience problems.
+It is highly complex, so the learning curve can be steep for non-technical users.
+The installation and set-up process is so complicated that it requires a third-party implementation partner, which can also be expensive, and makes it so you can’t simply contact Adobe customer service for timely troubleshooting.

 Alternatives to Adobe Experience Manager